jtsiomb/nixiedisp/README.md

 nixiedisp - USB nixie tube display
 ==================================
-A 6 (optionally 4) digit nixie tube numeric display, software-controlled over USB, that also functions standalone as a clock.
+A 6-digit nixie tube numeric display, software-controlled over USB or RS232, that also functions standalone as a clock.
 Designed to use IN-14 nixie tubes.
 Powered by 12v DC supply through standard barrel jack (center-positive).

 Excercise caution when operating without an enclosure, there are high voltages (180V DC) present in the power supply section of the board, and around the